Who should buy the Nike KD Trey 5

-Closure.
-The 8th iteration of the KD Trey 5 features a mid-high collar with perforated foam pods for a locked-in feel around the ankles.
-The lace-up closure offers a comfortably snug fit.
+Thanks to its mid-high collar with perforated foam pods for a locked-in feel around the ankles, the majority of its verified buyers mentioned that the lace-up closure offers a comfortably snug fit.

 The KD Trey 5 VIII is available in several color options.